immers-space/activitypub-express/README.md

 * Content sanitization: the apex default store will sanitize for storage in MongoDB, but display sanitization is not included in `activitpub-express`.
 This should be handled in the specific implementation

+### Federation notes

+* **http signaures**
+  * In production mode, incoming POST requests without valid http signaures will be rejected (401 if missing, 403 if invalid)
+  * Outoing POST requests are signed ('(request-target)', 'host', 'date', 'digest') with the actor's keypair using the `Signature` header
+  * When using the `systemUser` config option, outgoing GET requests are signed ('(request-target)', 'host', 'date') with the system user's keypair using the `Signature` header

 ## API